 - It can work with a magnetized field.

-We have discussed the difference between AC and DC welding machines due to its increasing trend in the Google query.
+We have discussed the difference between AC and DC welding machines due to their increasing trend in the Google query.
 We have found that both kinds of welding machines are useful in different scenarios.
 But, DC welding places a higher level than AC welding.